changhaz/Email-Service/README.md

 To meet the above requirements, the system is build in the following way:

-* Front-end we have a form in HTML file for user input.
+* Front-end page have a form for user input.
-* We have javascript and CSS file to do user input validation.
+* We have javascript for user input validation.
 * When user gives validate information and submit the form, a PHP script is run.
 * The PHP script passes the parameter to another Python script to send mail.
 * The Python script calls API from the main email service provider and keep track of the response.
-If send fails, API from the second service provider will be called.
+If send fails, the second service provider's API will be called.
-* The PHP script checks the output of the Python file and render the page accordingly.
+* The PHP script checks the output of the Python file and render the page accordingly to user.

-Whether the solution focuses on back-end, front-end or if it's full stack
+Back-end, front-end or full stack?
 -------------------------------------------------------------------------

 The project itself could be more back-end.
-My solution addressed the backend requirements and also use some front-end technologies to provide better user experience and keep code well structured.
+My solution addressed the backend requirements as well as using some front-end technologies to provide better user experience and keep code well structured.
 So I think it could be some kind of full stack.